orendain/DemeoMods/README.md

 - Barbaric Chainwhip area coverage changed from 3x3 to 5x5 and does 1 more damage
 - Launching any Lamp costs 0 Action Points
 - A NEW reusable non-damaging Net card that costs 0 Action Points and can be reused every 3 rounds
-- Critical hits reduce Net cooldown by 1.
-Also regain 1 Action Point if not last action
+- Critical hits regain 1 Action Point if not last action and reduce Net cooldown by 1
 - Critical hits on the LAST action do double critical damage and gain a Spawn Random Lamp card
 - Having a Mark of Varga card puts you closer to the front in turn order

 **Hunter:**
 - 7 max health.
 You and Verochka are immune to being Frozen and non-boss Ice damage
-- Melee damage reduced to 2
+- Melee damage reduced to 2 (Ranged damage is always 1 higher)
-- Critical ranged damage increased by 1
+- Critical Ranged damage increased by 1
 - Movement increased by 1
 - Arrow costs 0 Action Points
 - Normal start cards plus Call Companion and Lure